-“Safe-cations” Are This Summer's Smartest Travel Trend—Here’s How to Plan Yours
+'Safe-cations' Are Probably the Smartest Pandemic Travel Trend—Here’s How to Plan Yours

 Time to book a much-needed "safe-cation."

-It’s almost summer.
-We’ve almost made it.
-Obviously 2020 summer travel plans and expectations have had to change dramatically for everyone since the coronavirus outbreak—canceled or postponed trips, closed hotels, and halted flight routes.
-But as the weather warms up and parts of the country slowly begin to reopen, travel still seems to be very much on the table in the coming months.
-Travelers will just need to be extra cautious.
+It's almost summer.
+We've almost made it.
+Obviously travel plans and expectations have had to change dramatically for everyone since the coronavirus outbreak—canceled or postponed trips, closed hotels, and halted flight routes.
+But as the weather warms up, people slowly receive their full vaccines, and parts of the country begin to reopen gradually, travel still seems to be very much on the table for anyone hungry to get out of town.
+Travelers will just need to be extra cautious for the foreseeable future.

 People's desire to travel is naturally matched by their concerns over health and safety—their own, their family's, their fellow travelers', and that of the places they visit.
 According to insights from Travelocity, 72 percent of travelers name health and safety as their top priorities when deciding where and when to travel post COVID-19.